-If device implementations claim to support an HDR Profile (HEVCProfileMain10HDR10 , HEVCProfileMain10HDR10Plus) through the Media APIs:
+If device implementations claim to support an HDR Profile through the Media APIs:

-- [C-3-1] Device implementations MUST accept the required HDR metadata (MediaFormat#KEY_HDR_STATIC_INFO for all HDR profiles) from the application using MediaCodec API, as well as support extracting the required HDR metadata (MediaFormat#KEY_HDR_STATIC_INFO for all HDR profiles, as well as MediaFormat#KEY_HDR10_PLUS_INFO for HDR10Plus profiles) from the bitstream and/or container as defined by the relevant specifications.
-They MUST also support outputting the required HDR metadata (MediaFormat#KEY_HDR_STATIC_INFO for all HDR profiles) from the bitstream and/or container as defined by the relevant specifications. - [C-SR] The device implementations are STRONGLY RECOMMENDED to support outputting the metadata MediaFormat#KEY_HDR10_PLUS_INF0 for HDR10Plus profiles via MediaCodec#getOutputFormat(int). - [C-3-2] Device implementations MUST properly display HDR content for HEVCProfileMain10HDR10 profile on the device screen or on a standard video output port (e.g., HDMI). - [C-SR] Device implementations are STRONGLY RECOMMENDED to properly display HDR content for HEVCProfileMain10HDR10Plus profile on the device screen or on a standard video output port (e.g., HDMI).
+- [C-3-1] Device implementations MUST accept the required HDR metadata from the application, as well as support extracting and outputting the required HDR metadata from the bitstream and/or container. - [C-3-2] Device implementations MUST properly display HDR content on the device screen or on a standard video output port (e.g., HDMI).

-- [C-1-1] MUST support the SD decoding profiles in the following table. - SHOULD use a hardware VP8 codec that meets the requirements . - SHOULD support the HD decoding profiles in the following table.
+- [C-1-1] MUST support the SD decoding profiles in the following table. - SHOULD use a hardware VP8 codec that meets the requirements. - SHOULD support the HD decoding profiles in the following table.

-If the height as reported by the Display.getSupportedModes() method is equal or greater than the video resolution, then:
+If the height as reported by the ${\rm Display.getSupportedModes}()$ method is equal or greater than the video resolution, then: